AngleProtocol/angle-docs/governance/veANGLE/increasing-veANGLE.md

 A user’s boost in a pool doesn’t decrease continuously as their veANGLE balance does, but updates only on two specific occasions when:

-* They deposit, withdraw, or call the user\_checkpoint() function from the liquidity gauge contract.
+- They deposit, withdraw, or call the user_checkpoint() function from the liquidity gauge contract.
-* Other users call the `kick()` function on another address, if this address has an expired lock, or if it extended or added to it and should have a lower boost.
+- Other users call the `kick()` function on another address, if this address has an expired lock, or if it extended or added to it and should have a lower boost.

-**Let’s look at another example**
+**Let’s look at another example**:

 Bob had originally locked 90 ANGLE for four years like Carol.
 One year later, he has the same 67.5 veANGLE balance than she does.
 Bob is not interested by his voting power, but only by his boost on rewards.
 He wants to extend his lock to four years again, and add 10 ANGLE to get to 100 veANGLE and increase his boost.